-A Henry County home is never put up for sale on a whim.
-Although outside events can conspire to control the timing of that kind of major real estate venture, in most cases, the sale or purchase of a home happens on a timetable the Henry County buyer or seller thoughtfully works out.
+A Naples or Fort Myers area home is never put up for sale on a whim.
+Although outside events can conspire to control the timing of that kind of major real estate venture, in most cases, the sale or purchase of a home happens on a timetable the buyer or seller thoughtfully works out.
 That can be when a move will least interfere with everything else that’s going on (school and career schedules are often the ruling considerations).
 Or, it can be when surrounding conditions seem particularly auspicious.

 Nationwide, those reasons had the expected result.
 Per Reuters in last Friday’s New York Times, apparently it had been a very good time to sell.
 “HOME RESALES RALLIED IN DECEMBER, AND PRICES ROSE AS WELL” was the headline describing last month’s activity.
 Unseasonably warm weather had helped, but “buyers rushing into the market in anticipation of higher mortgage rates” may have been more of a factor.

 Sure enough, the Fed did raise the benchmark Fed funds rate, causing mortgage interest rates to…er…

 That’s where the analyses, expectations, predictions, forecasts and conjecture fell to pieces.
 The banks were supposed to have to raise home loan rates to match, yet by last Friday they had shed another quarter of a percent.
 As the Times reported, “…rates on 30-year mortgages have dropped below 4%, and many mortgage experts expect them to stay below 4.25% this year.”

 As the Lee & Collier County real estate market prepares for the upcoming spring selling season, that unexpected boost seems to herald a lengthy extension of the extremely favorable borrowing environment.
 When local homeowners ask themselves “is now a good time to sell?”—the answer seems to have gone from a “yes” to “yes, indeed!”